 Normally a first or second-class Honours degree in a related subject or professional experience in the area of study.
-Applicants are required to submit a sample of their creative writing.

 Months of entry

 - Refine your writing across a range of styles and genres

 - Understand where your work fits in the diverse world of publishing